pyOCD Debugger

 core |

 Use a processor reset via software mechanism.
-Sequence: ResetProcessor |
+Sequence: ResetProcessor. |

 Note